cdelorme/go-router/readme.md

 ## planned features

+- remove log dependency
+- add support for _optional_ trailing `/` in routes (for queer specs of certain frontend libraries)
 - allow registration of 404 handler
 - make the ignoreList a manageable property (to add and remove from)
-- remove prefix from controller registration (not a reliable dependency, adds more unnecessary complexity)
-- make a trailing `/` optional in routes (support for some queer specs in certain frontend tools)

 # references